Futures (album): Commercial performance and accolades

 Futures sold 98,000 copies in its first week, charting at number six on the US Billboard 200.
 Prior to the release of Chase This Light (2007), Futures had sold over 615,000 copies.
 Futures was certified gold in the US by the RIAA in March 2005, which was followed by gold certification of "Pain" two months later.
-Outside the US, Futures reached number seven in Canada, number 27 in Australia, number 33 in Germany, and number 65 in Switzerland.
+Outside the US, Futures reached number seven in Canada, number 22 in the UK, number 23 in Scotland, number 27 in Australia, number 33 in Germany, and number 65 in Switzerland.
 The album was certified gold in Canada, and silver in the UK.

 "Pain" charted at number one on Alternative Airplay, number 27 on Digital Song Sales, and number 93 on the Hot 100.
 "Work" charted at number six on Alternative Airplay, and number ten on Bubbling Under Hot 100.
 "Futures" charted at number 27 on Alternative Airplay.

 Blender, Rolling Stone, Spartanburg Herald-Journal, and Spin included the album on their best-of-2004 album lists.
 It was ranked at number 44 in Kerrang!'s "50 Albums You Need to Hear Before You Die" list.
 Mayday Parade drummer Jake Bundrick cited the album as an inspiration, while Alex Gaskarth of All Time Low has expressed admiration for it.
 Three of the album's songs, namely, "Just Tonight...", "Work", and "Nothingwrong", were covered by Australian acts for the tribute album Sing It Back: A Tribute to Jimmy Eat World (2015).